 As we age, we often find ourselves dealing with all sorts of unplanned or unpleasant health conditions, but few have the social stigma of HIV/AIDS, where people with the disease may not want to seek help or even let anyone know they have it.

-The staff at Above and Beyond Home Health Care wants clients in the Mt.
+The staff at Above and Beyond Home Health Care wants patients in the Mt.
 Vernon area to know that they’re happy to provide the same quality care for anyone with HIV/AIDS as they do with any other health condition.
 Not only will they be compassionate and discrete, but they’ll also be happy to provide information about area resources for those who need more information.

 This education and support can go a long way in helping people feel more comfortable with their diagnosis, since, while there isn’t yet a universal cure, there are steps that can be taken to improve a patient’s quality of life plus extend the time before the virus switches from HIV to AIDS, and the time from AIDS diagnosis until death.
 The same care is available to someone needing hospice care who has HIV but not AIDS.